Salmon Wine Pairings That Work

 Pink Salmon

-Raw: Opt for a bright Prosecco or a citrus-forward Chenin Blanc.
+Raw: Bright Prosecco or citrus-forward Chenin Blanc.
+Keeping it light and lively.

-• Creamy Sauces: Rich white wines like Chardonnay.
+• Creamy Sauces: Reach for rich white wines like Chardonnay.
+The wine’s body matches the sauce’s weight.

-• Citrus-Based Sauces: Crisp, high-acidity wines like Sauvignon Blanc.
+• Citrus-Based Sauces: Crisp, high-acidity wines like Sauvignon Blanc echo those bright citrus notes.

-• Herb-Infused Sauces: Aromatic wines like a dry Riesling or Sauvignon Blanc.
+• Herb-Infused Sauces: Aromatic wines like dry Riesling or herbaceous Sauvignon Blanc complement fresh herbs beautifully.

 Sophia Sommelier